Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Liquidity desync across chains.

-Impact: Lost packets; $2M in unclaimed funds (medium severity).
+Impact: Lost packets; unclaimed funds (medium severity).

 Recommendations: